SummaryRead the full fact sheet

 Weight and health

-Being overweight or obese increases our risk of many diseases.
+.
 In Australia, around 75% of men and 60% of women are carrying too much body fat and 25% of children are overweight or obese.
-This means the incidence of obesity-related disorders (such as coronary heart disease and diabetes), is also on the rise.
+This means the incidence of obesity-related disorders (such as and ), is also on the rise.

 Losing weight has become a multi-billion-dollar industry.
 It’s hard to go a day without seeing or hearing about 'the answer to' or a 'miracle' weight-loss solution.